AUTO PATROL ROBOT

 • Hardware: Jetson Orin NX, Laser Radar, Imu, Stereo Camera, GNSS.

-• Description: This phase focused on sensor mounting, calibration, data synchronization, and system integration.
-I tested multiple Autoware versions from ROS2/Autoware Universe and arrived at Dockerized ai-1.14.
+• Description: This phase focused on building the perception backbone through sensor mounting, calibration, data synchronization, and system integration.
+I tested multiple Autoware versions and arrived at Dockerized ai-1.14 for stability.

 Challenges

-As the sole developer initiating the project, I navigated steep learning curves in ROS architecture and Autoware’s modular dependencies.
-Key tasks included physical sensor mounting and alignment, ROS node configuration for real-time data streaming, and validation of sensor fusion for localization accuracy.
-Initial attempts with Autoware Universe (ROS2) and Carla simulation were hindered by environment configuration issues and time constraints, forcing a pivot to Autoware.ai-1.14 in Docker for stability.
-Despite the lack of prior experience in autonomous systems, I led the transition from simulation to physical testing under tight deadlines, ensuring rapid progress in a resource-limited setting.
+As the sole developer initiating the project, I faced steep learning curves in ROS architecture and Autoware's modular dependencies.
+Initial trials with Autoware Universe and Carla simulation suffered from environment and build issues.
+I pivoted to Autoware.ai-1.14 in Docker for stability.
+Despite no prior background in autonomous systems and ROS architecture, I led the transition from simulation to physical perception tests, solving hardware dropouts and timing errors under tight deadlines.

 V2 | Autonomous Navigation